Compare Travel Money Cards

 - ATM withdrawal fees.
 Some cards will charge a different ATM withdrawal fee depending on where you're withdrawing your cash.
-If the bank provider belongs to an ATM alliance, you might be able to avoid ATM withdrawal fees.
-It's also important to note that local ATM fees may still apply.
+If the bank provider belongs to an ATM alliance, you might be able to avoid ATM withdrawal fees from the issuer.
+It's important to note that local ATM fees may still apply.

 - Inactivity fee.
 An inactivity fee is charged if you don't use the card (usually after 12 months) and there's money remaining on the account.

 - Currency conversion fees.
-Charged when you complete a purchase overseas.
+Charged when you make a purchase overseas.

 - Prepaid travel cards.
 Allow you to pre-load and secure your currency.
-Whilst the exchange rate may be considerably lower than the market rate, you are safeguarding yourself from receiving a worse exchange rate closer to your trip.
+Whilst the exchange rate may be considerably less favourable than the market rate, you are safeguarding yourself from receiving a worse exchange rate closer to your trip.

 - Credit and debit cards.
-Provides you with the exchange rate provided by the card network (MasterCard, Visa) when you withdraw.
+Provide you with the exchange rate set by the card network (Mastercard, Visa) when you withdraw.
 This exchange rate is much closer to the market rate compared to prepaid travel card rates.
-To find out the exchange rate provided by your network on the day, simply google the "network + exchange rate" e.g. MasterCard exchange rate.
+To find out the exchange rate provided by your network on the day, simply google the "network + exchange rate + currencies" e.g. Mastercard exchange rate AUD to USD.

 Pros and cons of prepaid travel money cards